RuffDood/RuffnecKk-D2RLoader-Suite/research/d2r/README.md

 # D2R research notes

 Public research by RuffnecKk, shared to help D2R modders/devs reuse documented discoveries.
-This is a documentation snapshot maintained from the Diablo laboratory.
+This is a documentation snapshot maintained from my own laboratory.

 ## Start here